 1) Discuss the product’s objective.

 Spend the first few minutes laying out your thoughts on the product’s current objectives.
 Remember to keep this high level; don’t focus yet on the product’s specific features.
-For example, Dropbox has stated that their objective is not just to allow people to store and share files easily but rather, to simplify life for people around the world.
+For example, Dropbox has stated that its objective is not just to allow people to store and share files easily, but rather to simplify life for people around the world.

 2) Figure out what the product needs to reach its objectives.

 What have you noticed about the product on its way to reaching its objectives?
 What has it been successful / not successful at doing?

 A good way to think about this might be in terms of the acquisition funnel (Acquisition, Activation, Retention, Revenue, Referral).
 Have you noticed that this product seems to have a hard time acquiring or activating users?
 Does the product have features that encourage users to stick around for long periods of time?
 Does the product have drivers that could incentivize users to convert into paying customers?
 Is there a strong reason for a user to refer or recommend your product to other users?